Hannah Greg Biography

-In 1797, Samuel began constructing Quarry Bank House next door to the Mill.
-The family’s move to the countryside made Hannah much happier.
-She could raise her children in the fresh air, overlooking the picturesque view of the valley and the River Bollin, and was able to create a family society protected from the distractions of city life.
+In 1797, Samuel began constructing Quarry Bank House, next door to the Mill.
+Here Hannah was much happier, she could raise her children in the fresh air, overlooking the picturesque view of the valley and the River Bollin, and was able to create a family society protected from the distractions of city life.

-Hannah also ensured that their daughters received a broad education that included history, geography and the sciences.
-At boarding school they received an education based upon a wide curriculum, meaning the girls were prepared for a life that didn’t solely revolve around marriage.
-She also set up a debating society at home for her children called the ‘Duodecimo Society’.
+Samuel and Hannah had thirteen children together.
+Hannah ensured the boys received a balanced education of literature, philosophy and business.
+Their daughters also received a broad education that included history, geography and the sciences, meaning that, unusually, the girls led a life that did not revolve around marriage.
+She also set up a debating society at home for her children, called the ‘Duodecimo Society’.

-This concern for the apprentices extended to the mill workers, and when Samuel began to build Styal village to house his expanding workforce in the 1820s, Hannah made it her responsibility to guarantee that the workers were provided with a good level of care.
-It is probable that she was responsible for setting up the Sick Club and The Woman’s Club as well as the Styal Infants School, which was established for the workers’ children.
+When Samuel began to build Styal village to house his expanding workforce in the 1820s, Hannah also made it her responsibility to guarantee the workers were provided with a good level of care.
+She was probably responsible for setting up the ‘Sick Club’ and ‘The Woman’s Club’, as well as Styal Infants School, which was established for the workers’ children.

 In later years, when her son Robert had joined the family business and was running Quarry Bank Mill, alongside Samuel, Hannah often acted as mediator, when tensions rose between father and son, particularly in regards to the technological advancements of the Mill.